 The chapter was established on Jan.
 1, 1936*, pre-dating television and the internet.
 Our industry and technology has changed since then, but the chapter’s governing documents don’t address the use of electronic communication.
 The proposed revisions seek primarily to change that, allowing and encouraging the chapter to continue to use the latest technology in its programs and meetings and in communications with members.

 The chapter’s Executive Board has tentatively approved the proposed revisions.
 The proposals are noted in bold and underlined in the text that follows.
-We welcome your feedback.
-Email email@example.com with any questions, concerns or suggestions about the changes.
+We welcome your feedback — but we are in the phase in which your feedback must be submitted to the membership meeting on Saturday, Jan.
+27, 2018, in person, before a final vote on the revisions.
+You can still email firstname.lastname@example.org with any questions, concerns or suggestions about the changes.

 * We celebrated our 75th anniversary in 2011 based on our best information about the chapter’s charter.